NikSsh/Json-Database-test-project/README.md

 ## Description
-      In this project you can start the server that will interuct with database and make changes to it, when you run client program with appropriete program arguments to make request
+      In this project you can start the server that will interuct with database and make changes to it, when you run client program with appropriete program arguments to make request.
+      All the data is saved in json document format.
 ## Instructions

 - First of all we need to start the server (.\src\main\java\server\Main.class)